A Sparrow from the East

-A Sparrow from the East (Arabic: Usfur min Sharq) is a novel written by famous Egyptian author Tawfiq al-Hakim in 1938.
-It narrates the life of Muhasin, an Arab, in Paris, France and his encounter with the Western modernity.
-It can be argued that, the persona of Muhsin is similar to those of Tawfiq when he was in Paris in 1925 for doing his PhD.
+A Sparrow from the East (Arabic: Usfur min Sharq) is a novel written by Egyptian author Tawfiq al-Hakim in 1938.
+It narrates the life of Muhasin, an Arab, in Paris, France, and his encounter with the Western modernity.
+It can be argued that the persona of Muhsin is similar to those of Tawfiq when he was in Paris in 1925 for doing his PhD.

 Themes

-The word 'Usfur' means sparrow, which can be interpreted as a traveler between the East (Egypt) to the West (France).
+The word Usfur means sparrow, which can be interpreted as a traveler between the East (Egypt) to the West (France).
 As argued by Al-Ajrami and Al-Muhiesen, "The setting of the novel takes place before the Second World War to portrait the status of France at that time when poverty and unemployability spread wide in France so it presents a true reflection of the French society at that time.
 We cannot limit the scope of the novel on a failed love relationship between the narrator and the heroine of the novel as the main theme of it revolves around the eastern boy’s perplexity in Paris and the conflict between the eastern and western cultures, imagination and reality, heart and mind, spirituality and materialism.
 By the end of the novel, Al-Hakim criticizes the consequences of industrialism in the west, slavery, and turning humans into machines".